Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Verdict: Babbel or Duolingo For Language Learning?

 So which language app is better, Babbel or Duolingo?
-Well, after testing each program, I give the edge to Babbel.
+It’s not even close; Babbel is clearly the winner.

 Is Babbel better than Duolingo?

-After thoroughly testing out and reviewing each language learning program, we feel that Babbel is better than Duolingo for multiple reasons.
-Based on the strength of their curriculum, teaching style and delivery, we rate Babbel as the superior app over Duolingo.
+After thoroughly testing and reviewing each language learning program, Babbel is better than Duolingo for multiple reasons.
+Based on the strength of their curriculum, teaching style, and delivery, we rate Babbel as the superior app.

 What is the difference between Babbel and Duolingo?

-The main difference between Duolingo and Babbel is that while Babbel focuses on a more robust and traditional form of teaching a foreign language through comprehensive lessons, Duolingo tries to gamify your learning and offer a modern experience.
+The main difference between Duolingo and Babbel is that while Babbel focuses on a more robust and traditional form of teaching a foreign language through comprehensive lessons, Duolingo tries to gamify your learning (which doesn’t result in learning a language)

 Is Babbel or Duolingo better?

-Having used both programs, I can say that Babbel is better than Duolingo in terms of effectiveness, engagement and offering guidance.
+Having used both programs, I can say that Babbel is better than Duolingo in terms of effectiveness, engagement, and guidance.
 I like that Duolingo is free, but that’s about it.
-Babbel is hands down the better overall language learning app.
+Babbel is hands-down the better overall language learning app.